leepeter6564/My-Studdy-Buddy/README.md

 Users may also indicate that they are interested in or going to a Studdy Buddy event in the post.
 The list of people who have indicated that they are interested or going to a certain event is visible to all users.

 The MySQL Tables are not displayed in this repository.

+Project by Peter Lee and Kristen Fang, Harvard College